abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 The `MetricProperties` array property specifies metrics which are metrics to monitor against the triggers.
 The `MetricProperties` property may have wildcards.

 ### Example
 The following is an example of a numeric trigger with two thresholds (Upper Threshold Critical and Non Critical).
-When the trigger occurs, an Alert Event shall be sent to the subscribers, and will include the corresponding severity.
+When the trigger occurs, an Alert Event is sent to the subscribers, and will include the corresponding severity.

 ```json
 {